SFF2017 is March 23 – April 1

-FOR ARTISTS: Applications are being accepted now through November 4.
 Seattle Fringe Festival returns 100% of ticket revenue to the artists.
-Must be based in Western Washington.
+SFF2017 producers must be based in Western Washington.
 All performance genres eligible: Scripted Theatre, Sketch Comedy, Solo Performance, Burlesque, Clown, Improv, Dance, Puppetry, Devised, Experimental, Generative, and more.
-Selections will be made by blind lottery.
+Selections are made by blind lottery.
 The application deadline for SFF2017 has passed.
 Check back in August 2017 for application info for our 2018 Festival.

 Media Contact: D’Arcy Harrison, PR/Marketing Director & TPS Fringe Festival Program Manager, email@example.com

 Joshua Tyler Hardwick (Production)

 Casey DeCaire (Volunteer/Box Office)